 I help clients design and improve their software so that it is efficient, usable and distinctive.
-With over 10 years of experience and a Master's in Human Computer Interaction from Carnegie Mellon University, I have worked on scores of projects involving desktop applications, web applications, mobile device applications and web sites and robotics.
+With over 15 years of experience and a Master's in Human Computer Interaction from Carnegie Mellon University, I have worked on scores of projects involving desktop applications, web applications, mobile device applications, web sites and robotics.
 Often I'm helping improve or update an existing application.
 Other times we're designing from a blank sheet of paper.

 Most of my software work has been focused on applications used to get work done, not consumer or marketing oriented web sites.
 With experience in sales and business management, I bring a special set of skills to my engagements and am able to communicate effectively with all levels of the organization.

 When able to conduct field research and observation of users in their work environment, I can help the organization and the project team better understand the context in which their product will be used.
-Uncovering and describing the nuances and idiosyncrasies found in every workplace provides the important QUALITATIVE information that affects issues such as:
+Uncovering and describing the nuances and idiosyncrasies found in every workplace provides important qualitative data such as:

 Early visualization of the product has many advantages.
 Some that I have seen on my own projects include: